Amazon’s carbon footprint is getting bigger

 Amazon’s Prime Service

-I read that the Prime service of Amazon costs $120 a year and that at least 100 million people have signed up for it.
+I read the Prime service of Amazon costs $120 a year and that at least 100 million people have signed up for it.
 They pay this extra money because they have no patience.
-I would rather go shopping for this amount and wait a few days more but that is my personal opinion.
+I would rather go shopping for this amount and wait a few days more, but that is my opinion.

 Prime Video Privileges is competing with HBO, Disney, and Netflix, everybody competing for a piece of the cake.

-Whole Foods Market can be delivered in 2 hours to your home depending on what city you live in.
+They can deliver whole Foods Market in 2 hours to your home depending on what city you live in.
 This sounds positive, as the product will be fresh and you can start cooking straight away.

 What about this great service called Prime Wardrobe service?
 You get your chosen fashion delivered at your home.
 You can try it on and only pay for the pieces you keep and then mail back what you do not want.

-You can skip shopping completely saving the time of going to real shops.
+You can skip shopping completely, saving the time of going to actual shops.
 Amazon also provides the Prime Pantry household essentials delivery.

 Now I must say I like to go shopping, going here and there, seeing people, having a coffee on the way, and leaving the house for some hours.
 This Prime system eliminates all of this.
 You can stay at home, get everything you need and it is delivered fast.
 Humans become isolated in their own little world and their best friend will be their computer.